S4NKALP/keycodex/README.md

 - **Pretty colors**: Comes with treesitter and onedark preconfigured with full transparency support
 - **Tmux integration**: Works with your tmux configurations out of the box
 - **Dev tools**: Comes with debugging, testing, database and REPL support, pick and choose
-- **Auto install**: All necessary LSPs, Null LS sources, Treesitter Parsers etc. are auto installed
+- **Auto install**: All necessary LSPs, Formatter, Linters, Treesitter Parsers etc. are auto installed
 - **User module**: Configure keycodex according to your needs by using the `user` module!
 - and some more